Bryher: Hell Bay

-The infamous Hell Bay is on the north-west coast of Bryher, immediately to the south of Shipman Head.
-This Atlantic-facing cove became a notorious place for shipwrecks in the 18th and 19th centuries, although most ships wrecked on Scilly were wrecked before they could reach Hell Bay.
+The infamous Hell Bay, named for its wild waves and swell, is on the north-west coast of Bryher, immediately to the south of Shipman Head.
+This Atlantic-facing cove became a notorious place for shipwrecks in the 18th and 19th centuries, although most ships wrecked on Scilly were wrecked on the many hazards in the Western approaches to the archipelago well before they could reach Hell Bay.

+Hell Bay also gives its name to Bryher's only hotel, Hell Bay Hotel, which is the most westerly hotel in England.

 Civil parish and ward

 Bryher is one of the five civil parishes of the Isles of Scilly, which are also wards.
 The civil parish and ward include several uninhabited islands and rocks, including the Norrard Rocks, Gweal, Zantman's Rock and the Crim Rocks (the westernmost place of England).
 Bryher returns one councillor to the Council of the Isles of Scilly, the same as the other "off-island" wards.
-The civil parish is not functional however, and there is no council or meeting.
+The civil parish is not functional, however, and there is no council or meeting.

 In the 2021 United Kingdom local elections held on 6 May 2021, no persons were nominated to stand for election in the ward, causing another election to be held in accordance with section 39(1) of the Representation of the People Act 1983.

 Demography

-Bryher was most recently recorded as having 84 residents on the 2011 census, a drop of 8 since 2001.
+Bryher was recorded as having 177 residents on the 2021 United Kingdom census.

+Churches

 All Saints' Church

 All Saints' Church (Church of England) is in the centre of the island, close to the east coast, opposite New Grimsby on Tresco.
-A church was originally built on the site in about 1742, but it was completely rebuilt in 1821-22.
-The church was renovated in 1860-61, when the tower and porch were added, and the east (chancel) end was further altered in 1897-98.
-The roof was replaced and raised in 1930.
-The nave has four modern stained-glass windows by Oriel Hicks (Phoenix Stained Glass).
+A church was originally built on the site in about 1742 (a small building dedicated to 'God and All Saints' which also served the community on Samson).
+It was enlarged in 1822 by the surveyor Christopher Strick, with further additions and alterations in 1882.
+A new chancel was added in 1897 and new roof (6 feet higher than the previous) in 1930.
+The four modern stained glass windows by Oriel Hicks (Phoenix Stained Glass) were completed in 2007.